immcantation/dowser/docs/vignettes/Building-Trees-Vignette.md

 Maximum parsimony trees can be built with the `getTrees` function, which by default uses the `pratchet` maximum parsimony function in the `phangorn` phylogenetics package.

-Maximum parsimony trees can also be built using the PHYLIP function `dnapars`.
-To do this, the `build` option needs to be set as `dnapars` and the path to the `dnapars` executable needs to be specified in the `exec` option.

-In all cases, the output is the same tibble as the input, but with a `trees` column containing an R `ape::phylo` object for each clone.
+The output is the same tibble as the input, but with a `trees` column containing an R `ape::phylo` object for each clone.

 ```r